Donnie Cochran: Return to the Fleet

 Following three years of flying with the Blue Angels, Captain Cochran was assigned to the Bounty Hunters of VF-2 for department head tour as the squadron's maintenance officer.
 Captain Cochran made one deployment on board the USS Ranger (CV-61).
 Following his department head tour, Captain Cochran was screened to command of an operational F-14 squadron and was selected to attend the Air War College, at Maxwell Air Force Base, Montgomery, Alabama.
 During his assignment at Air War College, Captain Cochran earned a diploma in International Security and a Masters in Human Resource Management from Troy State University.
 Following Air War College, Captain Cochran reported for duty as the executive officer (XO) at Fighter Squadron 1 (VF-1) Wolfpack.
 The squadron made one deployment on board the USS Ranger to the Persian Gulf and flew missions over Southern Iraq enforcing the southern no fly zone.
 Captain Cochran flew over 24 missions and earned an Air Medal.
 After 16 months as XO, Cochran assumed command of VF-1 as commanding officer (CO).
 The Navy began to reduce the number of F-14 Squadrons out of the fleet and VF-1 was disestablished.
 (Cochran was the last commanding officer of Fighter Squadron 1 the Wolfpack).
 For this reason, Cochran was reassigned to Fighter Squadron 111 (VF-111) Sundowners for 29 days as XO before assuming command of the squadron as CO.
 It was during this tour that Captain Cochran applied for, completed an interview process, and was selected as commanding officer and flight leader of the Blue Angels.
 After completing his commanding officer tour, VF-111 won the Battle Efficiency (E) and Safety (S) as the best F-14 squadron in the United States Pacific Fleet.

 Return to the Blue Angels

 In November 1994, Cochran assumed command as the first African American commanding officer and flight leader of the Blue Angels at a ceremony at National Naval Aviation Museum at Naval Air Station Pensacola, Florida.
 Cochran led the team for 16 months until May 1996.
-In May 1996, Cochran made the decision to “step down as flight leader” to minimize the safety risks to the team and spectators.
-Cochran believes his lessons learned on leadership, team dynamics and individual performance are vital to anyone in a leadership role or a member of a high-performance team: